V/Line VLocity: Operations

-Technically, a maximum of four VLocity sets may be coupled together for operation as a single consist.
-Between 2008 and 2016, seven-car VLocity trains operated on the Geelong line, made up of two two-car sets and a three-car set.
-However, following the conversion of the entire VLocity fleet to three-car sets, all trains have operated as three or six cars.
-From 30 May 2022, nine-car VLocity trains started operating between Wyndham Vale and Southern Cross during peak hours.
+Technically, a maximum of four 3-car VLocity sets can be coupled together as a single train.
+Between 2008 and 2016, some 7-car VLocity trains operated on the Geelong line, made up of two 2-car sets and a 3-car set.
+However, following the conversion of the entire VLocity fleet to run as 3-car sets, almost all VLocity services have operated as three or six car trains.
+The exception is that, from 30 May 2022, due to heavy peak period patronage, some 9-car VLocity trains started operating between Wyndham Vale and Southern Cross during peak times.

-The VLocity is authorised to run in revenue service:
+VLocity trains are authorised to run in revenue service on the following lines: